• Skip to primary navigation

 Why you will love this recipe:

-• Don't like cookies?
-Make matcha brownies instead!
+Don't like cookies?
+Make gluten-free matcha brownies instead.

 • Matcha - matcha powder is used to give these cookies a unique flavour and a beautiful green color.
 I recommend using high grade ceremonial matcha for the best taste.

-• All purpose flour - a staple in everyone's pantry, all purpose flour forms the base of these delicious cookies.
-If you are gluten free simply use an all purpose gluten free flour blend instead.
+• Gluten-free all purpose flour - this forms the base of these delicious cookies.
+If you are not gluten free you can use regular all purpose flour instead.

 • Butter - butter is the key to making delicious fudgy, melt in your mouth cookies!
 For a dairy free version you can use a vegan butter.